The table below shows correlations between pairs of investments.

 Examples

-The correlation between gold and the S&P 500 has been 0.11—positive but small.
+The correlation between gold and the S&P 500 has been -0.14.

-This comes from the table entry under the S&P 500 column in the gold row.
+This comes from the table entry under the S&P 500 column, in the gold row.

 assets.